PurdueRCAC/hands-on-with-anvil/challenges/GPU_Matrix_Multiply/README.md

 * A good place to start is to observe how the variables declared in the code, map to the `cblasDgemm` arguments in the CPU version of Dgemm that is already correctly implemented in the code.
 * If you are still unsure how the declared variables map to arguments in the functions, you may want to look up `cblasDgemm` and see how its arguments appear in the documentation, then compare those to the implemented `cblasDgemm` in the code.
 * Next, look for the variable declarations made specifically for the GPU (device).
-Consider where those might fit in the `hipblasDgemm` arguments.
+Consider where those might fit in the `cublasDgemm` arguments.
 Remember that you do not need to perform a transpose operation on the matrices, so the `hipblasOperation_t` arguments should be set to `HIPBLAS_OP_N`.
 * Pointers